Old Stone Church (Lewisburg, West Virginia)

 Old Stone Church is a historic Presbyterian church located at Lewisburg, Greenbrier County, West Virginia.
+Founded in 1796, it is the oldest church building in continuous use west of the Alleghenies.

 History

 In 1783, Rev. John McCue arrived in what became Greenbrier Country of West Virginia.
 He found fifteen or twenty Presbyterians worshiping in a log house erected on land belonging to Rev. Jacob Osborne, probably the first Presbyterian minister in this section.
 Rev. McCue organized the church of Fort Union, which name was shortly changed to Lewisburg in honor of Col. Andrew Lewis.
 Rev. McCue also organized the churches of Spring Creek and Union or "Good Hope," thereafter called "the three cornerstones of Presbyterianism" in this section.